 Rulebook, Learning, and Teaching Brass: Birmingham

 Teaching others is easy as well.
-Most of the rules are simple and straightforward, making them very easy to understand.
+Most of the rules are simple and explicit, making them very easy to understand.
 Some concepts (like resource connections) take some more time to grasp, but when playing, it all flows naturally.

-As already mentioned, Brass: Birmingham achieves a lot, while not being bloated by components.
+As already mentioned, Brass: Birmingham achieves a lot while not being bloated by components.

 How to play Brass: Birmingham